The Tony Awards and Carnegie Mellon University Honor Teachers with the Excellence in Theatre Education Award

 Video must be in MOV, AVI or WMV format, minimum resolution 320x240.

-The deadline for all application materials including letters of recommendation was 11:59 p.m. on February 10, 2017.
+The deadline for all application materials including letters of recommendation is 11:59 p.m. on February 10, 2017.

 Re-submitting Candidates from 2015